HieuLsw/hydg-button/README.md

 <link rel="import" href="bower_components/hydg-button/hydg-button.html">
 ```

-To see what this element is capable of head towards the [documentation](https://github.com/KuhlTime/hydg-button/).
+To see what this element is capable of, head towards the [documentation](https://kuhltime.github.io/hydg-button/components/hydg-button/).

 ## Disclaimer

-Because this is my first element I created please don't expect to much.
+Because this is my first element I created please don't expect too much.
 When there are any errors or improvements I could make please let me know.